ssrikantan/sf-rolling-upgrade-sample/README.md

 # Software Pre requisites to run this sample:
 1. Git Bash running on a Windows 10 Laptop was used to test the sample in this article.
-2. Service Fabric SDK and tools for Visual Studio 2017 were installed, as described here.
+2. Service Fabric SDK and tools for Visual Studio 2017 were installed, as described here https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started
 3. Yeoman generator for Windows was installed to generate the Application and Service manifest files and Package the Solution used in this sample.
-Details here - https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started
+Details here -  https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-linux#set-up-yeoman-generators-for-containers-and-guest-executables
-4. Azure Service Fabric CLI, as described here
+4. Azure Service Fabric CLI, as described here https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cli
 5. Docker for Windows on the local dev Machine

+# Creating the Service Fabric Cluster:
+Use the Azure portal to create a Single Node Type Cluster running Ubuntu.
+* After the Cluster is created, create a Self-signed certificate (for demo use) on the Current User Store on the local machine.
+Register the thumbprint of this certificate in the Service Fabric Cluster.
+These steps are described in detail here https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-creation-via-portal.
+* Connect to the cluster by following the steps described here https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-connect-to-secure-cluster.
+* The Client certificate needs to be in the .pem format.
+Refer to https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cli to convert a .pfx file to a .pem format